 “We covered everything from laboratory tests, to collection case management, to referrals,” Mukama explains.
 “Usually for our programs, we have an ECHO session once every two weeks, but because of the nature of the emergency, we were meeting every day.”

 By applying the ECHO Model, a crisis was mitigated.
-“This was the platform that gave the right information to health care workers,” Mukama reiterates.
+“This was the platform that gave the right information to health care workers,” Mukama says.
 “Because the frontline team had the information they needed, we contained the outbreak.”